Author – Tiago Forte

 Some questions to ask yourself:

-Don’t walk into the world without your eyes and ears focused and open.
+Walk into the world with your eyes and ears open and focused.

 Don’t make excuses about what you don’t have or what you would do if you did, use that energy to find a way, make a way.